pacuare/docs/index.rst

 *Conservation for the next generation.*

 Welcome to the Pacuare Reserve developer documentation!
+Log into the dashboard `here <https://app.pacuare.dev>`_.

 This documentation is meant to help you get started with the Pacuare `data platform <https://app.pacuare.dev>`_.
 We recommend starting with the :ref:`SQL quickstart <sql>`, as it goes over some background information about the database and data structure.
 After that, feel free to get started experimenting with :ref:`Python <python>` or dive right into the :ref:`API`.